picmi-standard/picmi/Docs/source/how_to_use/implementing.rst

 - Create a sub-module ``picmi.constants``, that defines the constants described in :doc:`../standard/constants`.

-- Define the **PICMI classes** that a user of this code would typically us, among those defined in :doc:`../standard/standard`.
+- Define the **PICMI classes** that a user of this code would typically use, among those defined in :doc:`../standard/standard`.

-    This is should be done by defining a subclass of the corresponding class in the package ``picmistandard``, and defining its ``init`` method.
+    This should be done by defining a subclass of the corresponding class in the package ``picmistandard``, and defining its ``init`` method.
 For instance:

     ::